isinghrana/ai-starterkit-mymeds/chapter4/Readme.md

 ***

-### Task 2: Invoke Read Text from Image Azure Function
+### Task 2: Add Step to Invoke Read Text from Image Azure Function

 In this task you will add action step to the Logic App to invoke Azure Function to read text from uploaded image.